 Surveyors are scientific and engineering specialists who take measurements of the earth’s surface for a wide variety of residential, scientific, government or commercial purposes.
 They most often work in the land planning and development, forestry, architecture, construction, mining, mapmaking, building and real estate industries.
 Surveyors work independently as contractors or as part of surveying teams, and may supervise one of more members of a crew.
 Senior surveyors earn the most for their industry and may own a business after five or more years of professional work experience and achievement of special state surveying licenses.
 The work that surveyors do is very important to the management of land and other natural resources.

-Surveyor jobs are growing at a rate of 15-20% in the coming decade – higher than the average rate for other jobs in the technical sciences.
+Surveyor jobs are growing at a rate of 10% in the coming decade – slower than the average rate for other jobs in the technical sciences.

 Approximately seven out of ten surveyor jobs are in architecture, forestry, engineering and other related technical fields.